researchstudio-sat/won-debugbot/README.md

 - with [Dockerfile](https://github.com/researchstudio-sat/won-debugbot/blob/master/Dockerfile) `docker command to run or build idk yadayadayada`
 - from [Docker Hub](https://hub.docker.com/r/webofneeds/won-debugbot) `docker pull blablabla`

+Now [create an debug-atom](https://hackathon.matchat.org/owner/#!/create) to see the bot in action.
+*to create a debug atom you have to click "Turn on Debugmode" in the Footer*

 EXTRACTED FROM won-bot README.md Changes pending